georgematheos/vs-app-backend/storage-formats.md

 * `ongoing`: boolean (true if the Vs session has not ended, false if it has)
 * `dormitory`: string
 * `_id`
+* `automaticEndTimedEventId`: id.
+This field may not be included.
+If included, it is the id of a timed event that has been set to end visitations at the end of the day if the user does not end vs.

 ### visitations-requests
 Visitation request objects are stored in a MongoDB as documents with the following fields: